gulfiliz/gulfiliz.github.io/_posts/2026-04-09-renormalization-group.md

 (long-distance physics).

-The theories we observe at any given scale are points on these flows — transient descriptions, valid over a range of scales, connecting the UV structure to the IR structure.
+The theories we observe at any given scale are points on these flows: transient descriptions, valid over a range of scales, connecting the UV structure to the IR structure.